usail-hkust/VibeWorlding-Gym/README.md

 ```

 Cases are dispatched to one of three **scoring routes** automatically.
 These
-route names are an implementation detail of the verifier — they are *not* the
+route names are an implementation detail of the verifier.
-paper's taxonomy.
 The mapping to the §2 query categories is:

 | Route | Condition | Covers (paper taxonomy) | Scoring |
 |---|---|---|---|